Sameeksha Sud

-Sameeksha Sud is an Indian television actress and Internet personality.
+Sameeksha Sud (born 25 April 1993) is an Indian television actress and Internet personality.
 She is best known for the television shows Baal Veer, Doli Armaano Ki and Ek Aastha Aisi Bhee.

 Career

-Sud started her television career from 2012.
-She made her acting debut from Fear Files.
-She received prominence through television show Baal Veer in which she played the character of Pari.
+Sud started her television career in 2012 and made her acting debut with Fear Files.
+She received prominence through the television show Baal Veer, in which she played the character of Pari.
 She has also worked in Doli Armano Ki and Gumrah.

-In 2020, Sud made her OTT debut though web show Who's Your Daddy (season 2) presented by ALTBalaji and ZEE5.
+In 2020, Sud made her OTT debut though the web show Who's Your Daddy (season 2), presented by ALTBalaji and ZEE5.